oasisprotocol/old-docs/src/operators/running-node-on-amber-network.md

-# Joining the Testnet
+# Running a Node on the Amber Network

+This guide will cover setting up your node for the Amber Network, The Oasis Amber Network is a release candidate for Mainnet and includes all the core features of the network you can expect at Mainnet launch.
+For more details see the [Amber Network] docs.

-This guide will cover setting up your nodes for The Quest, a multi-round staking competition (aka incentivized testnet) on the Oasis Network.
-It assumes some basic knowledge on the use of command line tools.
+This guide assumes some basic knowledge on the use of command line tools.

-::: tip NOTE
+::: tip DISCLAIMER
-If you joined the Testnet prior to 2020/01/15 and you plan to use the same entity for The Quest, use the following steps to upgrade:

-1. [Stop your node and wipe state while keeping your node's identity][ wipe-state-keep-id].
-2. Download the [current genesis file and `oasis-node`][params] to your server.
-3. See the [Deployment Change Log] for a list of changes and ensure that you update your node's configuration.
-4. Start your node (you may need to [wait for your node to sync][check-synced]).
+Participating as a node operator in the Amber Network requires AMBER test tokens, which will be allocated to operators based on their winnings in The Quest.
+Oasis will not be distributing AMBER test tokens to new node operators.
+See the [Amber Network Rules][Amber Network] for other ways to participate.
 :::

 [wipe-state-keep-id]: ./maintenance/wiping-node-state.md##state-wipe-and-keep-node-identity
 [params]: ./current-testnet-parameters.md
 [Deployment Change Log]: ./current-testnet-parameters.md#deployment-change-log
 [check-synced]: #check-that-your-node-is-synced
+[Amber Network]: ./amber-network.md

 ## Prerequisites